JACooper/Elevator-Exercise/README.md

 ## Approach

-As the requirements - in my reading of them (more below) - mostly indicate UI components, I chose to do this in React.
+My reading of the requirements (more on this below) mostly indicate user interface elements, so I chose to do this in React to make that easier to develop and iterate on.
+I also considered Ruby, but I felt that the exercise's IO requirements would be clunky on a command line and I'm unfamiliar with Ruby GUI's outside of Rails.
 I have had mixed success with Parcel, but generally find it faster to get up and running with than Webpack, so I chose that as my bundling tool.

 The UI is vaguely remniscent of an actual elevator, with a large section describing the current state of the doors and a panel to the side that allows the user to indicate a desired floor.
 The current floor and direction (if applicable) of the elevator is displayed above the panel at all times.